 There are many benefits to regularly including Yoga Nidra into your life, studies suggest that an improvement in our general wellbeing through the reduction of stress and anxiety can be attributed to Yoga Nidra (Kamakhya, K 2004.)
 While other research noted encouraging improvement in the area of cardiovascular disease (Cooper, MJ 1979, Erskine-Milliss, J & Schonell M, 1981.)

-So how does this actually work?
+So how does this work?
 Well the science shows that it affects the consciousness of the practitioner, basically altering their brainwaves to the same pattern observed during deep sleep, all while they remain fully conscious.
 This makes Yoga Nidra a very effective form of deep relaxation, which is easily accessible by anyone.